Meghalaya considering shifting secretariat to New Shillong | Education

 ''We are examining the possibility, and contemplating which is going to be a better option for the state and its people,'' he added.

-A land of about 220 acre in Mawdiangdiang has been identified to build the secretariat and other important offices, besides accommodation, he said.
+A land of about 220 acres in Mawdiangdiang has been identified to build the secretariat and other important offices, besides accommodation, he said.

 Other offices and administrative buildings can be allotted land at Mawpdang, adjacent to Mawdiangdiang, the chief minister said.